-Shaftesbury’s slate includes David Shore’s new series Houdini & Doyle for Sony Pictures Television, Shaw Media, ITV and Fox; psychological thriller series Slasher for NBCUniversal’s Chiller; and 10 seasons of Murdoch Mysteries for CBC, UKTV, Ovation, France Television and broadcasters in 110 countries worldwide via ITV STUDIOS Global Entertainment.
-Shaftesbury also produces an extensive slate of programming for kids and families, including live-action series The Moblees, Life with Derek, Vacation with Derek, Overruled!, Connor Undercover, Baxter and animated mermaid series Splashlings, from the creator of Pound Puppies.
+Shaftesbury’s slate includes 11 seasons of Murdoch Mysteries for CBC, UKTV, and ITV STUDIOS Global Entertainment; Houdini & Doyle for Sony Pictures Television, Corus Entertainment, ITV, and Fox; psychological thriller series Slasher for NBCUniversal’s Chiller.
+Shaftesbury also produces an extensive slate of programming for kids and families, including live-action series The Moblees for CBC Kids, Life with Derek, Vacation with Derek, Overruled!, Connor Undercover, Baxter and animated mermaid series Splashlings, from the creator of Pound Puppies.

 Named Playback’s Digital Producer of the Year in 2015, the company’s groundbreaking digital and technology arm, Smokebomb Entertainment, creates convergent experiences for television and original digital content including branded entertainment.
 Combining world-class storytelling, integrated second-screen experiences and innovative social campaigns, Smokebomb builds compelling storyworlds for millennials.
 Smokebomb’s landmarks include creating the first digital short-form scripted series in Canada to migrate to prime-time television, Backpackers, for top-five U.S. network The CW; and launching the world’s first scripted mobile App series, Totally Amp’d.
 Smokebomb recently developed a convergent virtual reality experience for Slasher for Google Cardboard, Samsung Gear and Oculus Rift.